All aboard the fastest trains in the world

 Fuxing Hao CR400AF/CR400BF

-China’s last entry on the high speed list is the affectionately named ‘Dolphin Blue’ CR400AF and ‘Golden Phoenix’ CR400BF which can both hit high speeds of 420km/h (261mph).
-On a journey between Beijing South and Shanghai Hongqiao stations that would take a conventional train around 10 hours to complete, these trains take only 4hours 18 minutes.
+China’s last entry on the high-speed rail list is the affectionately named ‘Dolphin Blue’ CR400AF and ‘Golden Phoenix’ CR400BF which can both hit high speeds of 420km/h (261mph).
+On a journey between Beijing South and Shanghai Hongqiao stations that would take a conventional train around 10 hours to complete, these trains take only 4 hours 18 minutes.

 Interestingly, whilst many would think of high-speed trains as simply a benefit for passenger travel, many countries have expanded operations to include a freight services too, which can play a part in the reduction of carbon emissions where goods are transported long distances.